Document Guide — Employment Certificate

 Immigration New Zealand · Local Authorities Route B

-Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow Employer issues certificate → notary, where needed → Legal Affairs Bureau → MOFA apostille + Certified Translation Notary public May be needed because the Employment Certificate is a private document Legal basis Immigration New Zealand and other receiving authorities may request employment verification with certified translation from the country of issue Validity period Varies by receiving authority and document purpose
+Authentication route Route B — Notary-Verified, where requested by the receiving authority Workflow Employer issues certificate → notary, where needed → Legal Affairs Bureau → MOFA apostille + Certified Translation Notary public May be needed because the Employment Certificate is a private document Legal basis Immigration New Zealand and other receiving authorities may request employment verification with certified translation from the country of issue Validity period The certificate itself has no uniform statutory expiration.
+The receiving authority may require a recently issued employer certificate or set its own validity window.
+We check the issuance date backwards from the final submission date, together with the receiving authority's written instructions.

 Common use cases New Zealand work visa or employment-related applications · Immigration New Zealand-related procedures · employer or registration body requests · New Zealand company or employment-related procedures